Green-Software-Foundation/real-time-cloud/PRFAQ for RealTimeCarbonMetrics.md

 **Question:** What are the security issues around energy measurement?

 **Answer:** There is a class of attacks that use very accurate measurements of CPU energy use to detect the different code paths that decryption algorithms take when they check whether keys are valid, and these can be used to break the algorithm.
-In addition, in a multi-tenant platform there may be more than one customer workload sharing a physical host, and the energy usage of that host is affected by the total workload in ways that break the strong isolation guarantees made by cloud providers.
+In addition, in a multi-tenant platform there may be more than one customer workload sharing a physical host, and the energy usage of that host is measured as a whole, not on a per-virtual-machine basis, which breaks the strong isolation guarantees made by cloud providers.
 By providing energy data summaries at one minute intervals the energy data is good enough for carbon estimation, and if necessary can be dithered to mask any signal that could possibly cause security issues.
+There is an [Intel CVE](https://www.intel.com/content/www/us/en/developer/articles/technical/software-security-guidance/advisory-guidance/running-average-power-limit-energy-reporting.html) on this subject.

 **Question:** What metric format does MEC-RT use?

-**Answer:** MEC-RT uses the same OpenMetrics standard for metrics as Prometheus and other recent tools.
+**Answer:** The initial proposal is that MEC-RT uses the same OpenMetrics standard for metrics as Prometheus and other recent tools.
 Each data point consists of a timestamp, a metric, and name/value pairs that describe it.
 Metrics consist of metadata such as name, type, units, and a stream of data points. [https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md)

 **Question:** What carbon footprint information is currently available from cloud providers?